 The serial # isD01E C0A0

-Last updated one year ago by Melissa Pilones
+Last updated 2 years ago by Melissa Pilones

 You must be logged in to answer or post comments to this question.

 Hi thanks for your question my name is Mhel and I will assist you with your concern.

 Kindle Fire Not Charging?
 Here is a list of things to do:

 Check the outlet – although most outlets don’t require an on/off switch to operate, some do.
 Check to see if the outlet you’re using is controlled by a light switch.
 Also, plug the Kindle into other sockets you know whether to rule out the outlet and, also, the charger.
 Check to see if it charges properly b

 Check the charger – the charger may be faulty and need to be replaced.
 Or it may not be held in place properly in an outlet.
 Try plugging the charger into another working outlet to ascertain the working status of the charger.
 If it’s a charger with a detachable USB cable, make sure the cable is securely connected to the charger.
 Try another compatible charger or USB cable, like a car or smartphone charger, in its place.